Billy Kirkwood

 William Kirkwood (born 1 September 1958) is a Scottish coach and former footballer.
 He began as a forward before moving to midfield.
 He began his career with Dundee United, where he made 399 appearances in two spells between 1975 and 1987.
 He won three major domestic trophies with the club, the Scottish League Cup in 1979 and 1980 and the Premier Division title in 1983.
 He also featured for United in many European runs including to the 1983–84 European Cup semi final and the 1987 UEFA Cup Final.

 He also played for Hibernian, Dunfermline Athletic and Dundee.
 Since retiring as a player he has coach and managed at numerous clubs.
-He is currently a Rangers youth coach and a Senior manager at Rangers Academy.
+He is currently head of recruitment for Dundee.

 Early life

 Kirkwood was educated at Penicuik High School.

 Playing career

 Kirkwood made his name with Dundee United making 399 first team appearances.
 He was initially signed provisionally in May 1975 from Cornbank Boys Club and he started his career at United as an attacker.
 In 1977–78, he made the breakthrough into the first team and for the next eight years he was a regular in the line up.
 In his first two seasons, he was club top scorer.
 He won three domestic trophies with United in two Scottish League Cups (1979–80 and 1980–81) although in the latter match, he remained on the bench.
 He and United were Scottish league champions in 1982–83.
 The club reached the European Cup semi-final in 1983–84 and the final of the UEFA Cup in 1986–87.
 He also collected four domestic cup runners-up medals.
 He did not play for United in the 1987 Scottish Cup Final defeat to St Mirren.

 His time at Dundee United was punctuated by spending the early part of the 1986–87 season with Hibernian returning to United in January 1987.
 In 1987, after appearing in the Uefa Cup Final, he left United for Dunfermline before finishing his playing days with Dundee.